Coumarin Levels in Cinnamon

 Coumarin isn’t just a spice ingredient.
 Back in the 1950s, the U.S. banned synthetic coumarin in foods after studies linked high doses to liver damage in animals.
 Fast-forward to today: the primary source of naturally occurring coumarin in our diets is cinnamon.
 The important thing to know is that different types of Cinnamon has different levels of coumarin in them.

-Most coumarin in our diets comes from Cassia cinnamon (the cheap, strong-flavored stuff in grocery stores).
+Most coumarin in our diets comes from Cassia cinnamon (the cheap, strong-flavored stuff in grocery stores), which is sold as Cinnamon in the US.

 Studies by the European Food Safety Authority (EFSA) show that regularly chowing down on Cassia cinnamon (the common grocery-store type) is the #1 way most people hit risky coumarin levels.
 Why?